LassaLek/average-loan-zonky/README.md

 You can also use `ng test|lint|e2e` to run tests separately.

 ##### WARNING
-Adding $PATH to browser may be needed.
+Adding $PATH to browser may be needed to run `ng test`.
 Can be done via:

 `export CHROME_BIN=<chromium-browser|google-chrome|...>`